 Total tweets for January 29th Openers

-From Paris With Love had 1,138 tweets on Thursday, up from Wednesday's 806.
-That gave it 2,983 tweets for the full Monday to Thursday period.
+Edge of Darkness was once again very solid on Thursday, bringing in 1,432 tweets, up from Wednesday's 1,291.
+This gave it 4,101 tweets for the full Monday to Thursday period.
 By comparison, Law Abiding Citizen had 1,207 tweets on its Thursday before release, and 3,229 for the whole week.
 It had $7.5 million in receipts from 2,889 theaters for its first Friday for a Twitter ratio of 431.
 Surrogates had 1,418 on its Thursday and 3,062 for the full week.
 It managed $5.02 million on its first Friday from 2,951 theaters for a ratio of 609.
-Lastly, Edge of Darkness had 1,432 tweets on its Thursday of release and 4,101 for the full week.
-Its $5.6 million Friday from 3,066 theaters gave it a ratio of 725.
-Paris should see a ratio along the lines of ~725 also.
-I'm going to lower my sights slightly from yesterday and go with a prediction of $4 million Friday and $11.5 million for the full weekend.
+Lastly, Armored had 453 tweets on its Thursday of release and 1,034 for the full week.
+Its $2.4 million Friday from 1,915 theaters gave it a ratio of 431.
+Expect a solid ~500 ratio here and $8.5 million from its Friday receipts and $23.5 million on the weekend.

 Check back Saturday to see Friday's numbers and the actual Twitter ratios for the weekend.